Paget disease (bone)

-Paget disease of the bone is a common, chronic bone disorder characterized by excessive abnormal bone remodeling.
+Paget disease of the bone is a common, chronic metabolic bone disorder characterized by excessive abnormal bone remodeling.
 The classically described radiological appearances are expanded bone with a coarsened trabecular pattern.
 The pelvis, spine, skull, and proximal long bones are most frequently affected.

 Paget disease of the bone is relatively common and can affect up to 4% of individuals over 40 and up to 11% over the age of 80 1.
 There may be a slight male predilection for Paget disease.
 Incidence can be considerably higher in the United Kingdom than in other countries 8.
 It is also common in Australia, New Zealand, Western Europe, and the United States.

 The majority (approximately three-quarters) of patients are asymptomatic at the time of diagnosis, the diagnosis being an incidental finding on imaging 23.
 Presenting symptoms include:

 - localized pain and tenderness (commonest symptom 24) increased bone size: historically changing hat size was a giveaway